renemarc/home-assistant-config/README.md

 - **LIFX Z bed underglow lights and ceiling wash lights control**:
     + Manual theme selection.
     + Automatically rotate through cloud-based themes based on time of day (unless manually selected above).
-- **Automatically correlated color temperature (CCT)**, for [f.lux](https://justgetflux.com/)-like white temperature shift to gradually remove blue light based on a custom color and brightness curve, not simply based on the sun ...otherwise Canadian winters would be quite yellow!
+- **Automatically correlated colour temperature (CCT)**, for [f.lux](https://justgetflux.com/)-like white temperature shift to gradually remove blue light based on a custom colour and brightness curve, not simply based on the sun ...otherwise Canadian winters would be quite yellow!
 - **Motion-based nightlights**, where strategic lights fade in, dimmed very low, when movement is detected at night, say when someone wakes up to go the bathroom ...again.
 - See [`/lights/`](lights) and [`/automations/`](automations).